 If the fuel filter is located after your fuel pump, then the sugar may caramelize on your fuel pump mechanisms.
 Enough buildup over time would cause the fuel pump to simply stop working, which would prevent the car from starting.

-How to Fix Sugar in a Gas Tank Issue
+How to Fix a Sugar in a Gas Tank Problem

 If you want to know how to remove sugar from a gas tank to restore operations, then you must manually clean the gas tank and any affected components.
 You or your mechanic will need to remove the fuel tank from the vehicle, disconnecting it from the fuel pump and lines.

 Try to remove as much fuel as possible before starting this job.
 It will make the tank lighter, and you’ll have less risk of fume exposure.

 Place the fuel tank on a level floor.
 Siphon away any remaining fuel from the container.
 Then take a pressurized hose to clean the interior of the tank.
 Empty the water, then take a vacuum, like a Shop-Vac or similar type, to remove any sugar, rust, or debris remaining in the tank.

 The final step in knowing how to clean sugar from a gas tank is to wipe down the interior completely.
 Then allow it to dry for at least one hour to give lingering moisture an opportunity to evaporate.

 Sugar in gas tank symptoms do not include the engine blowing up, despite rumors and stories which say otherwise.
 You may experience difficulties in starting the engine or reduced performance of the car.